lfedgeai/AIOps/README.md

 # AIOps - for distributed environments and edge

-AIOps under the LFEdge umbrella delivers AI supported operations for heterogeneous and complex edge environments.
+AIOps under the LFEdge umbrella delivers AI supported operations for heterogeneous and complex distributed and edge environments.

 ## AIOps workflow and high level component overview
 ![Alt text](AIOpsOverview.png)